 - support buildings

 The proposals do not involve new flight paths.

-As part of the statutory consultation, Central Bedfordshire Council provided a response and also commissioned WSP and Vincent & Gorbing to undertake a review of the statutory consultation documents and provide a joint technical response on behalf of the four host authorities:
+In 2019, we submitted a response to the consultation, alongside a joint technical response provided by WSP and Vincent & Gorbing who were commissioned by to undertake a review of the statutory consultation documents on behalf of the four host authorities:

 - Central Bedfordshire Council

 - Hertfordshire County Council

 - North Hertfordshire District Council